-- 2. Contacting the local government or housing authority for a list of residents who have expressed interest in Section 3 employment; - 3.
-Holding job informational meetings for residents, contractors, etc...; - 4.
-Contacting agencies administering HUD YouthBuild programs and requesting their assistance in recruiting HUD YouthBuild program participants for training and employment positions. - F. Linking residents or businesses to local resources that may be available to help prepare them for applying for and achieving the opportunity. - G. Working with DCA, the recipient, sub-recipient or contractor as applicable in developing a communication and follow up process to track and report all Section 3 applications and hiring activities to ensure the reporting of compliance efforts, and that contracting and sub-contracting are accurate.
+- resume assistance, coaching). - 3) Provided or connected Section 3 workers with assistance in seeking employment including: drafting resumes, preparing for interviews, and finding job opportunities connecting residents to job placement services. - 4) Held one or more job fairs. - 5) Provided or referred Section 3 workers to services supporting work readiness and retention (e.g., work readiness activities, interview clothing, test fees, transportation, childcare). - 6) Provided assistance to apply for/or attend community college, a four-year educational institution, or vocational/technical training. - 7) Assisted Section 3 workers to obtain financial literacy training and/or coaching. - 8) Engaged in outreach efforts to identify and secure bids from Section 3 business concerns. - 9) Provided technical assistance to help Section 3 business concerns understand and bid on contracts. - 10) Divided contracts into smaller jobs to facilitate participation by Section 3 business concerns. - 11) Provided bonding assistance, guaranties, or other efforts to support viable bids from Section 3 business concerns. - 12) Promoted use of business registries designed to create opportunities for disadvantaged and small businesses. - 13) Outreach, engagement, or referrals with the state one-stop system as defined in Section 121(e)(2) of the Workforce Innovation and Opportunity Act - F. Linking residents or businesses to local resources that may be available to help prepare them for applying for and achieving the opportunity. - G. Working with DCA, the recipient, sub-recipient or contractor as applicable in developing a communication and follow up process to track and report all Section 3 applications and hiring activities to ensure the reporting of compliance efforts, and that contracting and sub- contracting are accurate.
 Provide preference in hiring and contracting to Section 3 applicants and contractors when employment or contracting opportunities are offered and all requirements are met and remain equal.
 Contractors must: - 1.
-Provide this package to all sub-contractors when soliciting bids for all contracts or sub-contracts; - 2.
-Meet all the same processes in A-E; and - 3.
+Provide this package to all sub-contractors when soliciting bids for all contracts or sub- contracts; - 2.
+Meet all the same processes in A-E: and - 3.
 Provide Preference to all sub-contractors meeting the definitions as stated in Section VI of DCA's Section 3 Policy for Covered HUD Funded Activities. - H. In order for Preference as a Section 3 Contractor to be factored into the award decision, all elements of the solicitation criteria must be equal between contracts.
 This means price and all other factors must be equal.
 Then the contractors that elect Preference on the Certification and Action Plan form that meet that Preference criterion will be provided Preference in the award of the contract as provided in Part VI., Preferences and Eligibility of DCA's Section 3 Policy for Covered HUD Funded Activities.